 - Allowing for telecommuting or home-based work

 Businesses can tailor these and other policies to meet the specific needs of their workplace.
-Of course, not all family friendly requests can be approved, but engaging in the dialogue and working with employees to establish balance is great work everyone involved.
+It may be that not all family friendly requests can be approved, but engaging in the dialogue and working with employees to establish balance is a useful process.

 * Bright Beginnings does not provide legal or HR advice.
 Please consult an appropriate professional before implementing changes to your HR policy.